samvel1024/elections/README.md

 #### Preparing app configuration

+To run the app you need to have maven and Java 8 installed.
-Create a file named `elections.properties` with DB configurations like this
+First, create a file named `elections.properties` with DB configurations like this

 ```
 spring.datasource.url=jdbc:postgresql://elephantsql.com:5432/my_db\?currentSchema=elections